microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-appinstallation.md

 # Get change notifications for app installation using Microsoft Graph

-Change notifications allow you to subscribe to Teams app related events such as installation, upgrade, and uninstallation.
+Change notifications allow you to subscribe to changes (create, update, and delete) to Teams app installations.
 You can get notified whenever the Teams app is installed, upgraded, or deleted from a team, chat, or personal scope.
 For more information, see [teamsAppInstallation](/graph/api/resources/teamsappinstallation).

-If the user needs any additional information, they can use Teams app ID and app installation ID returned in the notification payload to fetch the necessary information separately.
+Continue with this article about scenarios for Teams app installation resource in **personal**, **team**, or **chat** scope.
+Or, find out about [change notifications for other Microsoft Teams resources](teams-change-notification-in-microsoft-teams-overview.md).

+> [!NOTE]
+> If you request a subscription **expirationDateTime** that is more than 1 hour in the future, you must subscribe to lifecycle notifications by including a **lifecycleNotificationUrl** property in your subscription request.
+Otherwise your subscription request will fail with the following error message: *lifecycleNotificationUrl is a required property for subscription creation on this resource when the expirationDateTime value is set to greater than 1 hour*.

-## Subscribe to Teams app installation
+## Subscribe to Teams app installations

-To get change notifications for Teams app installation, subscribe to `/appCatalogs/teamsApps/{teams-app-id}/installations`.
+To get change notifications for Teams app installations, subscribe to `/appCatalogs/teamsApps/{teams-app-id}/installations`.

 ### Permissions